cityofaustin/atd-moped/moped-api/README.md

 You will notice there will not be any nested JSON strings.
 Feel free to implement your own decorators or helper methods.

-## Notes

-This is a living document.
-We are currently in the early stages of development, you will see more documentation as the platform matures and gains new features.